This post may contain affiliate sales links. Please see my full disclosure policy for details

 - 2 pkg (7oz) Ladyfingers

 - Walnuts for garnish (optional)

-- In a medium-sized bowl, combine vanilla pudding with cinnamon and apple pie spice.
-Whisk together.
+- In a medium-sized bowl, combine vanilla pudding with cinnamon and 1 teaspoon apple pie spice, whisk together.
 Add milk and whisk until pudding mix is dissolved.
 Refrigerate 10-15 minutes until firm.

-- To build the tiramisu, layer the bottom of a 9x9x2 inch pan with parchment paper.
+- Layer the bottom of a 9x9x2 inch pan with parchment paper.
 In a shallow bowl, combine milk and bourbon and mix together.
-Dip each lady finger in the liquid and align them on the bottom of the pan.
-Drizzle with caramel sauce Cut to fit if necessary.
+Dip each ladyfinger in the liquid and align them on the bottom of the pan.
+Drizzle with caramel sauce.
+Cut the ladyfingers to fit if necessary.

 - Layer half the mousse on top of the lady fingers and spread evenly.
 Add 1 ¼ cups of apple pie filling and spread across the mousse, gently pressing it in.

 - Repeat the above steps, dipping lady fingers in liquid to create the third layer and drizzle with caramel.
 Spread remaining mousse and apple pie filling.
 Top the tiramisu with remaining whipped cream.

 - Chill for at least 1 hour.
 Right before serving, drizzle with the remaining caramel and sprinkle with walnuts or toffee.

 - Ladyfingers: Be sure to by the crunchy ladyfingers, not soft ones.
 I find mine at Whole Foods.

 - Storing: Tiramisu will last for 2-3 days in the fridge.
 You can prepare up to 24 hours in advance.

 - Alcohol-free: To make this dessert alcohol-free, replace the bourbon with milk.

 - Method: No-Bake